The Ultimate Matcha Crawl Through Manhattan's Best Shops

 Stop 6: Maiko Matcha Cafe (Midtown - Rockefeller Center) - 5:00 PM

-End your crawl at an under-the-radar spot beneath Rockefeller Center.
+We end our crawl at an under-the-radar spot beneath Rockefeller Center.
 Maiko Matcha Cafe occupies a concourse space that feels like a secret—most tourists walk right past without noticing.
 This outpost of a historic Kyoto tea garden serves some of Manhattan's most authentic matcha in an unlikely location.

-Order the Matcha Affogato ($8.50)—a scoop of matcha ice cream drowned in a shot of hot espresso-style matcha.
+We finish with the Matcha Affogato ($8.50)—a scoop of matcha ice cream drowned in a shot of hot espresso-style matcha.
 It's a caffeinated dessert that provides the perfect energy boost after hours of walking.
 The combination of hot and cold, bitter and sweet, makes it an ideal finale.

 Crawl Logistics